wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 == Description ==

-YITH Woocommerce Advanced Reviews offers something more than the classic visualization of the product review and rating.
+YITH Woocommerce Advanced Reviews offers something more than the traditional displaying of product review and rating.
 It allows your users to add a title and one or more attachments to their reviews.
-Furthermore, for each product is generated a summary with an indication of how many reviews have been inserted for each different rating.
+Furthermore, a summary is generated for each product with an indication of how many reviews have been written for each different rating.

-Research states that others user reviews are the primary information, with the product price obviously, that drive them to buy or not to buy an item.
-Let your user discover what others users says about the product.
+Research states that other users' reviews are the primary information, together with product price obviously, that drives them to buy an item or not.
+Let your users discover what other users say about the product.

 = Main features =

-* Add a title and one or more attachments to the product review.
+* Add a title and one or more attachments to product review.
 * Add review summary bar with statistics.
-* Customize the look and feel.
+* Customize look and feel.

-Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.
+Discover all features of the plugin and install it in your theme: the result will be extremely satisfying.

-Please, read the the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-advanced-reviews)** to know all plugin features.
+Please, read the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-advanced-reviews)** to learn about all plugin features.

 == Installation ==